BrindaPuri/AI-based-animal-recognition/flask-webapp/DeployAnmialDetection/README.md

 ```console
 ./runscript.sh
 ```
-Your browser should open a window that looks like this
+Your browser should open a window at `localhost:3000` that looks like this

 ![image](../../assets/images/image.png)